JMorr4/Physics-A-Level/Investigating stopping distances.md

 0.688	|0.473344	|0.738
 0.749	|0.561001	|0.834

+### Graph of Data

-Here is our data represented by a graph:
+Here is our data represented by a graph.
+The trend is generally positive, with generally accurate results and one major anomoly.

 ![image](https://user-images.githubusercontent.com/90699946/150414698-6f4390d4-7f29-4a4b-8652-f481be11c5d4.png)

 <br>